This set of Micro-controller Multiple Choice Questions & Answers (MCQs) focuses on “Introduction to Microcontroller”.

-Explanation: While any instruction is being executed, a micro controller first fetches the instruction (captures its operand and operator).
-After capturing it converts these operand and operators into their corresponding hex codes.
-Hence after this, instruction can be executed as now it is in the form of 0’s and 1’s (the format understood by a micro controller).
+Explanation: While any instruction is being executed, a microcontroller first fetches the instruction (captures its operand and operator).
+After capturing it converts these operands and operators into their corresponding hex codes.
+Hence after this, an instruction can be executed as now it is in the form of 0’s and 1’s (the format understood by a microcontroller).

-4. How are micro controllers classified on the basic of internal bus width?
+4. How are microcontrollers classified on the basis of internal bus width?

 a) 8,16,32,64 bits

 Explanation: A microcontroller is classified as a 4 bit microcontroller if it executes a nibble at a time.
 It is called an 8 bit controller if it executes a byte at a time and is called 16 or 32 bit controller if it executes 2 and 4 bytes at a time respectively.

 5. How are the performance and the computer capability affected by increasing its internal bus width?